 Under our partnership agreement, we may also finance our growth through the issuance of additional partnership securities, including options, rights, warrants and appreciation rights with respect to partnership securities from time to time in exchange for the consideration and on the terms and conditions established by our General Partner in its sole discretion.
 However, we may not issue limited partnership interests that would represent over 40% of the outstanding limited partnership interests immediately after giving effect to such issuance or that would have greater rights or powers than our common units without the approval of the holders of a majority of our outstanding common units.
 Except in connection with qualifying acquisitions, we do not currently anticipate issuing additional partnership securities.
 We have effective registration statements registering an aggregate of 20,000,000 common units that may be offered and issued by the Partnership from time to time in connection with asset acquisitions or other business combination transactions.
-During 2019, the Partnership issued 2,400,000 common units in connection with a transaction effectuated by the Contribution and Exchange Agreement dated March 29, 2019.
-The Partnership filed an acquisition shelf registration statement on Form S-4 that became effective June 6, 2019 and a shelf registration statement on Form S-3 that became effective August 21, 2019.
 At present, 20,000,000 units remain available under the Partnership's registration statements.